ProJobless/FCstuff/README.md

 * Change the following settings -

-    + The hostname of your database server.
+    + The hostname of the database server.
 Example:

         ```php
         $db['default']['hostname'] = 'localhost';